r3ply/r3ply.com/content/_index.md

 +++
 template = "index.html"
-title = "📬 r3ply: commenting, as simple as email"
+title = "r3ply 📬: commenting, as simple as email"
-description = "Add comments to your website easily with r3ply, the email based commenting system"
+description = "🪄 Add comments 💬 to your website easily ✨ with r3ply, the email 📥 based commenting system 🎉"
 +++

 ## A Commenting System as Simple as Email